 Stay in simple but lively volunteer houses in Sigatoka

 What to expect and how you'll make an impact

 Many schools in Fiji don’t have resources to upgrade or maintain their facilities, and need help to make regular improvements.
-Building volunteers help to overcome these funding shortages by assisting with building and renovation projects in classrooms, libraries and resource centers.
+Building volunteers help to overcome these funding shortages by assisting with building and renovation projects in classrooms, libraries and resource centres.

 As a Construction volunteer you’ll be supervised by a local project coordinator and help with tasks including:

 The exact nature of your volunteering will depend on the ongoing project at the time, as well as the local priorities.

 Why do Construction and Renovation volunteering in Sigatoka with IVHQ?

 While volunteering on the Construction project in Fiji you’ll be adding value to the local community, while also developing personally and professionally by:

 - Helping with a range of different tasks